Paul Woodfull

 Paul Woodfull (born 1957 in Dublin) is an Irish writer, actor, comedian and musician.
 He has written two television series, a CD and the comedy musical play I, Keano.
 He is a graduate of the National College of Art and Design in Dublin.

 Performing career

 Woodfull was a member of the Skank Mooks in the late 1970s, the band was one of the original and most influential of the Dublin punk/new wave bands of the era.
 He also created, and performed in, various musical tribute groups, including the Joshua Trio, the Glam Tarts and Abbaesque.
 The Joshua Trio was a spoof U2 tribute act which featured on The Last Resort with Jonathan Ross, with Woodfull as Paul Wonderful, a messianic singer with a religious devotion to Bono.
 The others in the trio were Woodfull's brother Kieran and Arthur Mathews.

 Woodfull's other performance alter egos include DJ Gary on RTÉ 2fm (1998–2006); lounge singer Tony St James; and republican balladeer Ding Dong Denny O’Reilly.
 In 2000, he appeared as Ding Dong Denny O'Reilly in the movie When Brendan Met Trudy.
+He also played the Tommy McAnairey character in television advertisements for Gas Networks Ireland warning about the dangers of carbon monoxide poisoning.